Chasbrot/OpenFestivalManager/README.md

 # OpenFestivalManager

-## Getting started on dev

-Clone repository </br>
-Open repository with MSV code </br>
-Open terminal</br>

-npm install </br>
-npm run devstart

-## Description
-A webbased ordering tool for small festivals ("festl" in austrian).
-It manages food and drink orders for service personal.
-Automatically send food orders to assigned stations and tracks the order.
+Welcome to the OpenFestivalManager! <br> <br>
+This software is intended to help service personal at small festivals (in austrian "festl") where they serve a variaty of foods and drinks.
+It is a digital ordering system that manages all foods and drinks and sends requests for meals to the assigned stations where they are presented as tickets.
+It tracks every order and generates digital bills for the service personal.
+This should drastically reduce the workload of the personal, improve customer satisfaction and generate visibility to the "management" what goes well.

 ## Requirements
-- Postgres Database
+- Postgres Database (maybe i switch sometime to  integrated sqlite)
 - Server (Laptop or Desktop PC)
   -  Preferably connected via Ethernet (Cable) to the Network
 - Interfaces for the stations